 After Papunya, Yuendumu had been the second desert community to embrace the new art initiative.
 The artists of Yuendumu took to the new acrylic colours with an innovative spirit and became known for their use of ‘wild and inventive’ colour.
 For the Napangardi sisters, brilliant colour provided the means of activating the surface of the canvas and conveying the sense of animated movement.
 Thus introduced technology, rather than eroding cultural values, became a means of re-invigorating a centuries old spiritual connection to Country, consolidating the strong and resourceful Warlpiri identity.

-Her works were included in group exhibitions from the early 1990’s onward at many important galleries most notably Sydney’s Hogarth and Coo-ee Gallery’s; Alcaston, Gabrielle Pizzi, and Sutton Gallery’s in Melbourne; Raft Artspace, Framed Gallery and Gallery Gondwana the Northern Territory; and Japingka and Indigenart in Perth Yet despite having painted for almost two decades it was not until 2004 that Judy created her first solo exhibition for Alcaston Gallery and since that time they have featured the artist’s works continuously.
-Her work importantly graced the cover of the National Gallery of Victoria’s 2004 catalogue for the exhibition Colour Power - Aboriginal Art Post 1984 and since that time Judy has participated in a number of important print projects with Northern Editions and the Australian At Print Network; most notably the Yilpinji folio of Love Magic images by 15 Warlpiri artists from Yuendumu, Lajamanu and Balgo Hills.
+Her works were included in group exhibitions from the early 1990’s onward at many important galleries most notably Sydney’s Hogarth and Coo-ee Gallery; Alcaston, Gabrielle Pizzi, and Sutton Gallery in Melbourne; Raft Artspace, Framed Gallery and Gallery Gondwana the Northern Territory; and Japingka and Indigenart in Perth.
+Yet despite having painted for almost two decades it was not until 2004 that Judy had her first solo exhibition for Alcaston Gallery and since that time they have featured the artist’s works continuously.
+Her work importantly graced the cover of the National Gallery of Victoria’s 2004 catalogue for the exhibition Colour Power - Aboriginal Art Post 1984 and since that time Judy had participated in a number of important print projects with Northern Editions and the Australian At Print Network; most notably the Yilpinji folio of Love Magic images by 15 Warlpiri artists from Yuendumu, Lajamanu and Balgo Hills.

 Judy Watson was a widely acclaimed and highly visible artist.
-She divided her time between Yuendumu where she painted for the Warlukulangu art centre, and Alice Springs where she worked with a number of dealers including Peter Van Groessen who is married to one of Maggie’s daughters and Geoff Henderson who is currently the most prominent independent supporter of her art practice.
+She divided her time between Yuendumu where she painted for the Warlukulangu art centre, and Alice Springs where she worked with a number of dealers including Peter Van Groessen who is married to one of Maggie’s daughters and Geoff Henderson who was during the last stage of her life the most prominent independent supporter of her art practice.
 Judy was unmoved and unaffected by the contemporary politics of desert art, happy in the knowledge that there were a number of places she could go and be paid well for her art thereby supporting her large extended family through the sale of her works.
 She simply did what she loved, applying electric colour fields in liquid paint on canvas.
 'Painting makes me in touch with my ancestors,' Judy said, 'My country, painting holds them all there,' (cited in Genocchio 2008: 92).
 She passed away in 2016.